PaulFrankling/recip_me/README.md

 1. [Flask](https://flask.palletsprojects.com/en/1.1.x/) micro web framework was used to build the project.
 1. [Jinja](https://jinja.palletsprojects.com/en/2.11.x/) is used for templating python into HTML.
 1. [MongoDB](https://cloud.mongodb.com/) is a non-relational database used for the project.
+1. [Am I Responsive?](http://ami.responsivedesign.is/) was used to create a mockup of the project.
 1. [Git](https://git-scm.com/) was used for version control.
 Code produced in the Gitpod terminal was committed and pushed to GitHub.
 1. [GitHub](https://github.com/) was used to store the project code pushed from Git.
 1. [Heroku](https://dashboard.heroku.com/apps) was used to deploy the project.